carecodeconnect/jhana-dev/README.md

 - `conda install -c conda-forge PyAudio=0.2.14`
 - `conda install alsa-plugins` # for Ubuntu

+### Install Whisper and Download Model

+- `pip install openai-whisper==20231117` # if not already installed

+To download a speech-to-text model for the first time:

+- `whisper voice-to-clone.wav --language English --model tiny.en` # or small.en

-### Install TTS
+### Install TTS and Download Model

-- `pip install TTS`
+- `pip install TTS` # if not already installed

-To run tts in the terminal and download the model for the first time:
+To run `tts` in the terminal and download the text-to-speech model for the first time:

 ```
  tts --model_name tts_models/multilingual/multi-dataset/xtts_v2 \
      --text "Bugün okula gitmek istemiyorum." \